The VBA Curve Tracer Project

 May 24th

 Below is the IR picture of the 35V @ 2A stress test.
-Nothing gets above 70 degrees C. The hot spots are the current sense resistors and the bridge.
+Nothing gets above 70 degrees C. The hot spots are the current sense resistors and the main bridge.
 This was to be expected.

-The net-net is that the Main board layout is good, the Face plate layout is good, but we need to go through another board turn for the Front board to fix the issues.
-We'll wait until we have sorted out all the pending problems and challenges.
-We are already in the process of updating the schematics with more or better information and corrections, and also improve the silkscreen of all three boards.
-When the schematics and Gerbers are published, they will have the latest modifications.
+We'll wait with the final ordering and publishing until we have sorted out all the pending problems and challenges.
+We are already in the process of updating the schematics with more or better information and corrections, and also improve the silkscreen of the interconnect labeling of all three boards.
+When the schematics and Gerber files are published, they will have the latest modifications.

 May 22nd